 To assist students seeking faculty positions, we offer the year-round assistance of an English Graduate Placement Committee led by two professors.
 Since 2008, the inaugural year of the grim, Great Recession-tightened academic job market, at least 18 of our PhDs have accepted tenure-track jobs at colleges and universities including Hampden-Sydney College in Virginia, St. Andrews University in Scotland, St. John’s University in Minnesota, Trinity University in Texas, Wesleyan University in Connecticut, the University of Alabama at Huntsville, the University of North Dakota, and the University of Wisconsin at La Crosse.
 Other post-2008 graduates have won highly competitive postdoctoral fellowships at University College, Oxford, and the John F. Kennedy Institute for North American Studies in Berlin.
 Still others have taken recurring non-tenure-track teaching positions at Bucknell University, New York University, Tulane University, and the University of Texas at Austin.
 Our most recent PhDs have also entered non-academic careers from corporate communications to labor organizing.
 We believe that we are relatively successful in placement because of the unusual level of support we offer in the first critical years of graduate work, and because of our faculty’s commitment to careful mentoring in the years beyond them.
 The long-term value of such mentoring can be measured in the publication records of our PhDs, several of whom have issued books with major university presses including Cambridge, Notre Dame, Oxford, and Yale.

 We would be pleased to have you visit Washington University in St. Louis—founded by T. S. Eliot’s paternal grandfather in 1853 and ranked by U.S. News and World Report as the nation’s fourteenth best national university in 2014.
 Ours is a beautiful Collegiate Gothic campus adjacent to Forest Park, one of the largest urban parks in the U.S. Both are set within a historic gateway city that features several major art museums, a noted symphony orchestra and jazz scene, and any number of good restaurants, cafes, nightclubs, and bars (not to mention a famous Major League Baseball stadium).
 Housing here is varied, plentiful, and comparatively inexpensive.
 (As of June 2014, the average monthly rent of a one-bedroom apartment in St. Louis was $617, with two-bedroom rentals averaging $756.)
-For several of these reasons, a 2012 Princeton Review survey placed Washington University in the top ten of all U.S. universities for quality of student life.
+For several of these reasons, a 2014 Princeton Review survey placed Washington University at number 11 among all U.S. universities for the quality of student life.

 Contact the Director of Graduate Studies: